Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

-## rclone-mount for Android
+## Rclone Remount for Android
 ---

-Mount cloud storage locally via rclone & fusermount directly on your Android powered smart device.
+Remount cloud storage locally via rclone & fusermount directly on your Android powered smart device.

-Now you can have virtually limitless storage expansion with support for dozens of cloud providers.
+Virtually limitless storage expansion with support for dozens of cloud providers including Dropbox, GDrive, OneDrive, SFTP & many more.
 Extremely useful for devices without physical storage expansion capabilities.
 Also great for streaming large media files without need for full caching.
 Binaries obtained directly from rclone.org.

 We are constantly striving to improve this project & make it the best.
 If you experience any issues or have suggestions please file them  [HERE](https://github.com/Magisk-Modules-Repo/com.piyushgarg.rclone/issues).
+Contributions to this project are welcomed.

 ## Features